enGits/engrid/README.md

 http://todtnau.engits.de/engrid-doc/master/html

-The documentation is updated automatically and should contain the correct documentatin a few hours after a commit to the **master branch**.
+The documentation is updated automatically and should contain the correct documentation latest one day after a commit to the **master branch**.